Particle Production Scenario in an Algebraically Coupled Quintessence Field with a Dark Matter Fluid: Introduction

-A recent approach has emerged to investigate the non-gravitational interaction between dark sectors through the variational principle \cite{Boehmer:2015kta,Boehmer:2015sha,Tamanini:2015iia}.
+A recent approach has emerged to investigate the non-gravitational interaction between dark matter (DM) and dark energy (DE) through the variational principle \cite{Boehmer:2015kta,Boehmer:2015sha,Tamanini:2015iia,Kase:2019veo,Gomez-Valent:2020mqn,Goh:2022gxo}.
 In these studies, dark energy is governed by a scalar field, while the action for the dark matter fluid is modeled using the relativistic fluid action proposed by Brown \cite{Brown:1992kc}.
 This action encompasses the energy density of the fluid \(\rho\), the particle flux number \(J^{\mu}\), and several Lagrange multipliers.
-Additionally, a non-gravitational interaction term is introduced at the action level, consisting of fluid and field variables, denoted by \(\mathcal{L}_{\rm int} = - \sqrt{-g} f(n,s,\phi)\), where \(f\) is an arbitrary interaction function depending on the fluid number density \(n\), entropy per particle \(s\), and scalar field \(\phi\).
-One immediate constraint studied under these models is the conservation of number density \(\nabla_{\mu}(n u^{\mu}) = 0\), where \(u^{\mu}\) represents the fluid's four-velocity, and the conservation of entropy \(\nabla_{\mu}(s n u^{\mu}) = 0\).
-Consequently, the normal component of the fluid's covariant derivative of the energy-momentum tensor vanishes, i.e., \(u_{\mu} \nabla_{\nu} T^{\mu\nu} = 0\), implying \(\rho \propto a^{-3}\), where \(a\) is the scale factor.
-However, the inclusion of \(\phi\) in the interacting Lagrangian modifies the field evolution, resulting in dynamics different from the minimally coupled scenario.
-In light of the current cosmological crisis, where the discrepancy between the measured values of the Hubble parameter \(H_0\) and the amplitude of matter density \(S_{8}\) between high and low-redshift data exceeds the \(4.4\sigma\) level \cite{DiValentino:2021izs,Krishnan:2020obg,Davis:2019wet}, exploring scenarios where both the field and fluid sectors are simultaneously affected becomes crucial.
+Additionally, a non-gravitational interaction term is introduced at the action level, consisting of fluid and field variables, denoted by \(\mathcal{L}_{\rm int} = - \sqrt{-g} f(n,s,\phi)\), where \(f\) is an arbitrary interaction function depending on the matter degrees of freedom (fluid number density \(n\), entropy per particle \(s\)) and field degrees of freedom \(\phi\).
+This type of interaction is called algebraically coupled interaction.
+As shown in ref. \cite{Boehmer:2015kta}, the inclusion of such a coupling leads to an additional interaction energy-momentum tensor appear in Einstein's field equations.
+Consequently, the individual matter components can no longer conserve independently; however, the total energy-momentum tensor of the matter sector remains conserved.
+In ref.~\cite{Tamanini:2015iia}, a thorough analysis demonstrated the equivalence of studying the non-gravitational interaction between the dark sector through the variational approach and modifying the matter field equations (the so-called conventional approach) by incorporating a non-vanishing interaction term, \( Q \neq 0 \), i.e., \( \nabla_{\mu} T^{\mu}_{\rm DM} = -Q = -\nabla_{\mu} T^{\mu}_{\phi} \), allowing the transfer of energy between dark matter and dark energy.
+However, it has been argued that the latter approach may lead to inconsistencies in defining physical quantities, such as the velocity of individual matter components.
+At the level of cosmological perturbations, this approach can lead to instability in the early-time epoch~\cite{Valiviita:2008iv}.